dotnet/docs/docs/standard/serialization/system-text-json/populate-properties.md

 When you create an instance of this class, the `Numbers1` (and `Numbers2`) property's value is a list with three elements (1, 2, and 3).
 If you deserialize JSON to this type, the *default* behavior is that property values are *replaced*:

 - For `Numbers1`, since it's read-only (no setter), it still has the values 1, 2, and 3 in its list.
-- For `Numbers2`, which is read-write, the contents of the list are effectively replaced with the values from the JSON.
+- For `Numbers2`, which is read-write, a new list is allocated and the values from the JSON are added.

 For example, if you execute the following deserialization code, `Numbers1` contains the values 1, 2, and 3 and `Numbers2` contains the values 4, 5, and 6.